-* Qualifying complaints must be made within one month of the incident occurring
+Qualifying complaints must be made within one month of the incident occurring

 Please use the attached request formwhich will require completion in order for your case to be considered.

-- Electronic copies can be emailed to: email@example.com - Subject line should reads "COMMUNITY TRIGGER REQUEST"
+- Electronic copies can be emailed to: firstname.lastname@example.org - Subject line should read "COMMUNITY TRIGGER REQUEST"

 - Paper forms can be collected from Runnymede Borough Council Civic Centre and posted to: Katie Walker - Community Safety Officer, Runnymede Civic Offices, Station Road, Addlestone, Surrey.
 KT15 2AH

 - For additional assistance, you can telephone the CSO directly on 01932 425065. - Requests must be in writing and therefore any verbal request will be directed back to the submission form.

 - Upon receiving a Community Trigger request, the victim (and if appropriate, the individual submitting the request) will be contacted within 3 working days to confirm receipt.

 For more information about the Community Trigger, please visit the Community Trigger website.